 Edgemont is a tiny city located in the state of South Dakota.
 With a population of 767 people and just one neighborhood, Edgemont is the 103rd largest community in South Dakota.
-Edgemont has an unusually large stock of pre-World War II architecture, making it one of the older and more historic cities.
+Much of the housing stock in Edgemont was built prior to World War II, making it one of the older and more historic cities in the country.

 Unlike some cities where white-collar or blue-collar occupations dominate the local economy, Edgemont is neither predominantly one nor the other.
 Instead, it has a mixed workforce of both white- and blue-collar jobs.
 Overall, Edgemont is a city of service providers, sales and office workers, and transportation and shipping workers.
 There are especially a lot of people living in Edgemont who work in food service (17.22%), sales jobs (16.27%), and office and administrative support (13.40%).